 Not only do SRECTrade or other aggregators offer this option, but some larger installation companies as well as solar loan financiers may also offer to buy the rights to your SRECs upfront or for a fixed amount.
 This can be a good option to consider if you’re looking to see savings more immediately and decrease your initial cost for owning a system, or if you would feel more reassured by the fixed pricing and not susceptible to the unpredictability of your SREC market.
 That being said, homeowners who sell SRECs over the duration of their respective SREC programs tend to earn more money over the years.
 While there’s more risk associated with the process because pricing of SRECs is dependent on supply and demand, there is also a reason that financiers, installers, or aggregators offer to buy SRECs at a certain price, and it’s because they believe they’ll earn more off of it long-term.

 Cost of SRECTrade’s services

 Like most companies, SRECTrade doesn’t offer its service for free.
 As a customer of SRECTrade, homeowners are required to pay a percentage of their earnings from SRECs for being the broker on their behalf.

-The percentage of your SREC income that SRECTrade gets can depend on the size of your solar panel system, but for systems under 50 kW, SRECTrade is given a 7% fee.
-In a market like Maryland, this could be as little as $.50 for the sale of an SREC at $7, while in a market like Massachusetts today that fee is around $19 while SRECs are selling for around $267.
+The percentage of your SREC income that SRECTrade gets can depend on the size of your solar panel system, but for systems under 50 kW, SRECTrade is given a 7% fee with a minimum of $2.50 (not to exceed half the value of the SREC).
+In a lower-value SREC market like Maryland, this would translate to $2.50 for the sale of an SREC at $10, while in a market like Massachusetts today that fee is around $19 while SRECs are selling for around $267.